 Apart from avoiding the costs involved in arranging an off-site training session, VILT is accessible to employees in multiple locations.
-These teams can attend the training at the same time to receive the same training.
+These teams can attend the training at the same time from different locations to receive the same training.
 A trainer can deliver virtual training to learners at multiple locations using an online tool that allows two-way communication.

-Advantages of using VILT
+Advantages of VILT

-Training irrespective of learner’s location: The VILT mode of training gives learners the convenience of joining the course from where they are without actually having to travel to the training location.
+Training irrespective of learner’s location: VILT gives learners the convenience of joining the session from wherever they are, without actually having to travel to the training location.

 Drawbacks of VILT

-Despite these drawbacks, VILT can be an exciting alternative to an ILT session.
-They work well when you immediately want to train a large group of people at short notice or want to save the cost of organizing an offsite training session.
-Some situations may require an ILT solution for training your employees.
-But if you think using your instructors to hold a VILT session while providing them with required facilities may work effectively, why not choose the option?
-Do you agree?
-Share your views with us.
+Virtual instructor-led training works well when you need to train a large group of people at short notice or want to save the cost of organizing an offsite training session.
+For situations that may require a face-to-face classroom session, why not use your classroom instructors to hold a VILT session while providing them with the required virtual training facilities and support for rewriting the ILT materials for the VILT format?